InZOI: Gameplay

-In InZOI, the player is an intern at AR COMPANY, a virtual reality firm whose job is to manage a neighborhood of virtual people called "Zoi".
+The player assumes an intern at AR Company, a virtual reality firm whose job is to manage a neighborhood of virtual people called "Zoi".
 The purpose of this mechanic is to manage the karma system within the world.
 Gameplay takes place in a variety of open world environments, where players can direct their characters and vehicles by point and click or by direct control.
 Players can customize their characters and houses how they desire, as well as edit the world scenery via the "city edit" mode.
 InZOI features many of the same mechanics previously seen in other life simulators like character creation, building tools, needs, social interactions, careers, education, relationships, families, skills, aging, and death.
 Characters have eight needs to fulfill: hunger, hygiene, bathroom, fun, social, energy, sleep, and recognition.
 The game features careers, where the player can make the Zoi fulfill certain tasks in various roles.

-The game features two open worlds available at launch: Dowon, a dense metropolis inspired by Seoul, and Bliss Bay, a coastal city inspired by Santa Monica; Kucingku (previously Cahaya), a resort town inspired by Bali, is slated for release in a free DLC.
+The game was launched with two open worlds: Dowon, a dense metropolis inspired by Seoul, and Bliss Bay, a coastal city inspired by Santa Monica; Kucingku (previously Cahaya), a resort town inspired by Bali, was released as a free DLC.
 Additional worlds based on locales in Asia, Europe, and Oceania are also planned.
 InZOI allows for the use of generative AI to create in-game patterns and objects.
 It has a custom furniture maker.
 Players can share their creations and find new ones through the in-game "Canvas" tool.
 InZOI will also come with plugins to allow for easy mod creation.
 InZOI supports various motion capture tools, such as real time facial tracking and full-body motion capture.
 InZOI uses the Metahuman "Live Link Face" app for Unreal Engine to capture facial expressions via mobile device.

-Development
+Development and release

-InZOI is published by South Korean game publisher Krafton.
-The producer and director for InZoi is Hyungjun "Kjun" Kim.
+InZOI is published by South Korean game publisher Krafton and developed by their inZOI Studio.
+The producer and director is Hyungjun "Kjun" Kim.
 The game is developed using Unreal Engine 5.
-The development of InZoi began in early 2023.
+The development of InZOI began in early 2023.
 The game's development team was composed of industry veterans known for their work on high-profile simulation games.
 The team sought to integrate advanced AI algorithms that drive character behavior, making each Zoi's actions and interactions as lifelike as possible.
 A significant aspect of the game's development focused on the "Canvas" tool, an integrated system designed for creators to share their custom content.

-The macOS version of InZOI, announced at WWDC 2025, released on August 20, 2025.
-InZOI supports modding, with official mod support starting in May 2025.
+The game was released in early access for Windows via Steam on 28 March 2025.
+The macOS version, announced at WWDC 2025, released on 20 August 2025.'
+Initially announced for a 2026 release, a PlayStation 5 port was delayed to early 2027.
+InZOI supports modding, with official mod support added in May 2025.